Ever Thought About Volunteering?

 Your timing couldn’t be better!

-MARS is undergoing a massive expansion and we need a host of new volunteers with lots of different skills.
+As our patient numbers grow year to year, MARS is undergoing a massive expansion.
+We need a host of new volunteers with lots of different skills.
 In May 2017 we moved from our cramped little wildlife rescue in the woods to a spectacular new 11-acre $1.5 million facility in Merville, BC.
-The new MARS Wildlife Rescue Centre now houses a wildlife hospital, ambassador bird aviaries, deer and swan enclosures the recently completed Visitor Building, and now a large bird flight pen.
-Additionally, over the next three years, we’re hoping as many as 60,000 guests will attend and enjoy our new visitors building and the planned scenic trails and wetland viewing areas.
+MARS Wildlife Rescue Centre now houses a wildlife hospital, ambassador bird aviaries, deer, swan, and raccoon recovery enclosures, and now a large bird flight pen.
+Additionally, we have a welcoming visitor building with gift shop and exhibits hall, native plant meadows and trails, and a wetland viewing area.
+In the coming years, we’re hoping as many as 60,000 guests will attend our centre for tours, shopping, and education.
 As you can imagine, that is going to mean a lot more work and we will need a lot more volunteers in all positions.

 Did you know?

-The MARS Wildlife Rescue Centre depends almost exclusively on volunteers?
+… MARS Wildlife Rescue depends almost exclusively on volunteers?
 It’s true.
-There are over a 100 volunteers working at MARS, many of them active members filling every position imaginable.
+There are over a 100 volunteers working at MARS, filling every position imaginable.